sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Subliminal refinements towards typographical perfection
+Short desc    : Subliminal refinements towards typographical perfection
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides a LaTeX interface to the micro-typographic
+Descript     : The package provides a LaTeX interface to the micro-typographic
              : extensions that were introduced by pdfTeX and have since also
              : propagated to XeTeX and LuaTeX: most prominently, character
              : protrusion and font expansion, furthermore the adjustment of